$L^\infty$ cohomology is intersection cohomology: Introduction

 \section{Introduction}

-In \cite{c1,c2}, J. Cheeger develops a Hodge theory for $L^2$ forms on peuspseudomanifold with conical singularities.
-His idea to consider $L^2$ forms in order to control the behavior of the forms nearby the singularities turned out to be very efficient for it makes it possible to develop a Hodge theory on noncompact Riemannian manifolds.
-It also provides a means to investigate singular set via differential geometry.
-He computed the $L^2$ cohomology groups for any pseudomanifold with metrically conical singularities.
-Later, he proved together with M. Goresky and R. MacPherson \cite{cgm} that the $L^2$ cohomology is isomorphic to intersection homology in the middle perversity.
-Intersection homology was introduced by M. Goresky and R. MacPherson and satisfies Poincar\'e duality for a large class of singularities.
+During the three last decades, many authors studied $L^p$ differential forms on singular varieties.
+The history started with J. Cheeger who computed the cohomology of $L^2$ forms on pseudomanifolds with metrically conical singularities \cite{c1}.
+He proved in \cite{c2} that the $L^2$ cohomology is actually isomorphic (for pseudomanifolds with metrically conical singularities) to intersection homology in the middle perversity (see also \cite{cgm}).

+Intersection homology was introduced independently by M. Goresky and R. MacPherson in \cite{gm} in order to study the topology of singular sets.
+Its main feature is to satisfy Poincar\'e duality for a large class of singularities, sufficiently general to enclose all the complex projective analytic varieties (see \cite{gm, gm2}).

+Cheeger's de Rham theorem thus provided a means to investigate the topology of singular sets via differential geometry.
+It also enabled to carry out a Hodge theory on pseudomanifolds with metrically conical singularities, which was developed by Cheeger himself in a series of works \cite{c1,c2,c3,c4}.

-$L^p$ cohomology turned out to be related to intersection homology as well.
+$L^p$ cohomology, $p\neq 2$, turned out to be related to intersection homology as well.
 Let us mention some of the many related works which then appeared.
-In \cite{y}, Y. Youssin computes the $L^p$ cohomology groups on spaces with conical horns.
+In \cite{y}, Y. Youssin computes the $L^p$ cohomology groups of spaces with conical horns.
 He shows that the $L^p$ cohomology groups are isomorphic to intersection cohomology groups in the so-called $L^p$ perversity $1<p<\infty$.
-He also describes quite explicitly the case of $f$-horns which is more complicated and no longer related to intersection homology.
-The so called $f$-horns are cones endowed with a metric decreasing at a rate proportional to a function $f$ of the distance to the origin.
+He also describes quite explicitly the case of $f$-horns.
+The so-called $f$-horns are cones endowed with a metric decreasing at a rate proportional to a function $f$ of the distance to the origin.
 L. Saper studies in \cite{s2} the $L^2$ cohomology for sets with isolated singularities with a distinguished K\"ahler metric.

 In \cite{hp}, the authors focus on normal algebraic complex surfaces (not necessarily metrically conical).
 They also show that the $L^2$ cohomology is dual to intersection homology (see also \cite{s1}).